tech-bureau/catapult-service-bootstrap/README.md

 [Docker Compose Up Command Overview](https://docs.docker.com/compose/reference/up/)

 ## Resetting your Catapult Server

-The expected behavior if the docker-compose deployment is stopped and then restarted (by executing 'docker-compose up' again) is the state of the chain should be where it was left off before compose was stopped.
-If, however, you got your server in a bad state or just want to restart with a fresh chain it is no problem; you can simply stop the running the docker compose service (using control C if compose is in the foreground or `docker-compose down` if compose is in the background) and run one of the following scripts before restarting compose:
+You can start/stop your Catapult Service as you need.
+Each time you start it back up it will continue running from where it left off.

+If your service is in a bad state, or you just want to restart from fresh again you can do so easily with this bootstrap tool resetting things up for you.
+To reset from scratch:

+1. Stop the running Catapult Service if its running (use Ctrl+C if running in the foreground, or navigate to the repo directory and run `docker-compose down` if running in the background)

+2. Run one of the provided clean up scripts:

-- Executing ./clean-data will keep the configuration and generated keys in place, but delete the entire chain.
-When restarted, catapult will start at block 1
+- Executing `./clean-data` will keep the configuration and generated keys in place, but delete all of the blockchain and cache data.
+When restarted, Catapult will start fresh

-- Executing ./clean-all' will both clean the data and additionally will remove the generated keys and the configuration generated from these keys.
-After running this script, new keys found in directory build/generated-addresses/ will have to be used.
+- Executing `./clean-all` will both clean the data and additionally will remove the generated keys and the configuration generated from these keys.
+After running this script, new keys found in directory build/generated-addresses/ will have to be used in any app or script you are developing from.